Beyond Pairwise: Empowering LLM Alignment With Ranked Choice Modeling: Experiments

-\textbf{Alignment performance.} All eight choice-based methods—three existing and five newly proposed RCPO variants—clearly outperform other preference optimization baselines across all evaluation metrics.
-Notably, the best-performing RCPO method, Mallows-RMJ-PO-Top-2, surpasses the strongest non-RCPO baseline, IPO, by 4.00 points on AlpacaEval LC, 19.5 points on AlpacaEval WR, and 6.2 points on Arena-Hard WR.
+\textbf{Generalization performance.} All nine choice-based methods—four existing and five newly proposed RCPO variants— outperform other preference optimization baselines across most evaluation metrics.
+Notably, the best-performing RCPO method, Mallows-RMJ-PO-Top-2, surpasses the strongest non-RCPO baseline, IPO, by 4.00 percentage points on AlpacaEval LC, 19.5 percentage points on AlpacaEval WR, 6.2 percentage points on Arena-Hard WR, and 9.47 percentage points on UltraFeedback WR.
 These gains demonstrate the strong potential of choice modeling as a principled framework for aligning LLMs with human preferences.

 \textbf{Impact of feedback structure.} Fixing the reward function as \cref{eqn:reward_closedform}, we find that training on top-2 feedback generally leads to better performance than top-1.
 This reflects the benefit of richer feedback structure.
-On the other hand, we envision that there is an implicit trade-off between informativeness of feedback and the intrinsic noise/error in the data.
-Therefore, the performance may not be always increasing in the length of feedback.
-That is why we stop at top-2 before going even further, such as the full rankings.
+We will discuss the impact of longer feedback structures in the later ablation study.

 \textbf{Impact of choice models.} The selection of the choice model can have a substantial impact on performance.
 Fixing the reward function as \cref{eqn:reward_closedform}, Mallows-RMJ performs strongly across feedback types.
-In the pairwise setting, it outperforms all baselines on AlpacaEval WR and Arena-Hard WR, even surpassing MNL models trained on richer top-2 feedback.
+In the pairwise setting, it outperforms all baselines on AlpacaEval WR, Arena-Hard WR, and UltraFeedback WR, even surpassing MNL models trained on richer top-2 feedback.
 Its performance further improves with discrete or top-2 choice data.
+We also observe that, when trained on the same feedback structure, the two choice models require nearly identical training time.
+Further details can be found in the Appendix \ref{append: training time}.

 Taken together, our results highlight the promising potential of leveraging broader feedback structures, when paired with appropriate choice models, to achieve more effective alignment.